Documentation Index

 Start with a default-deny posture and allow only the exact network paths and syscalls your applications actually use.
 No guesswork, no over-permissioning.

 See exactly how your pods communicate and what system calls they make.
-The built-in UI provides real-time insights into your cluster’s behavior.
+The UI polls the Broker every few seconds and renders the latest observed traffic and syscall data.

 Export policies as YAML files for review and version control.
 Perfect for Infrastructure as Code workflows and compliance audits.